ToddTurnbull/olderadults/index.md

 nav_order: 1
 ---

-# Information for Senior Citizens
+# Information for Old Adults
 {: .no_toc }
 Are you an older adult living in Waterloo Region?
 Please find which category of information that you're looking for.